tahiri-lab/aPhyloGeo/paper/paper.md

 # Pipeline

-The `aPhyloGeo` pipeline (\autoref{fig:figure1}) is written in python3.9, and the code and documentation are publicly available on GitHub (https://github.com/tahiri-lab/aPhyloGeo).
-The user has the option of running the pipeline using different parameters, such as docker, bootstrap threshold, or least square distance threshold.
+Exploring the aPhyloGeo workflow (\autoref{fig:figure1}) is essential to harness the full potential of this bioinformatics pipeline.
+Follow these steps to perform phylogeographic analysis effectively:

+## Algorithm Workflow

 ![The workflow of the algorithm.
 The operations within this workflow include several blocks.\label{fig:figure1}](../img/workflow_en.png)

-The blocks are highlighted by three different colors.
+The diagram below illustrates the workflow of the algorithm, consisting of several key blocks, each highlighted with a distinct color.

-- The first block (the light blue color) is responsible for creating the trees based on the climate data - performs the function of input parameter validation (see YAML file) and using Neighbor-joining algorithm (see [@gascuel2006neighbor]).
+- **First Block (Light Blue):** This block is responsible for creating trees based on climate data and performs input parameter validation (refer to the YAML file).

-- The second block (the dark yellow color) is responsible for creating the trees based on the genetic data - performs the function of input parameter validation (see YAML file).
+- **Second Block (Light Green):** This block focuses on creating trees based on genetic data and conducts input parameter validation (refer to the YAML file).

-- The third block (the light green color) allows the comparison between the phylogenetic trees (i.e., with genetic data) and the climatic trees - denoted phylogeography step.
-The phylogeographic step examines how patterns of divergence within species coincide with geographic features, such as climatic features.
+- **Third Block (Light Pink):** The third block facilitates the comparison between phylogenetic trees (genetic data) and climatic trees, denoted as the phylogeography step.
+It utilizes the Robison and Foulds distance or Least Square distance.

+This third block is pivotal to the study, forming the basis from which users obtain output data with essential calculations.
+Our approach is optimal, adapting to various computing environments through elasticity and utilizing parallelism and available GPUs/CPUs based on resource usage per unit of computation.
+This flexibility enables efficient processing of a single genetic window, as outlined in the workflow below.

+## Multiprocessing

+The algorithm supports multiprocessing, allowing simultaneous analysis of multiple windows.
+This feature is particularly recommended for large datasets.

+## Dependencies

+This work relies on the following software packages:

+- [Biopython](https://biopython.org/) version 1.79 (BSD 3-Clause License)
+- [Bio](https://pandas.pydata.org/) version 1.5.2 (New BSD License)
+- [numpy](https://numpy.org/) version 1.21.6 (BSD 3-Clause License)

 # Metrics